merledu/OpenLane_Workshop/manual_macro_placement_test/README.md

-# OpenLANE Interactive Flow of design PICORV32a
+# MACRO PLACEMENT IN OPENLANE FLOW

 ## Table of Contents